muchemwal/visial_spark_code_gen/README.md

-# README.md

-# Enhanced EMR Job Resource Recommender and Spark Code Generator
+# Enhanced Spark Job Resource Recommender and Spark Code Generator

 This application provides a comprehensive interface for recommending EMR job resources and generating Spark code based on user-defined parameters.
 It combines resource recommendation with Spark code generation, offering a streamlined workflow for data engineers and analysts.